NJ janitor allegedly contaminated food, committed lewd acts at elementary school: prosecutor

 The school district is cooperating with the investigation, according to the Cumberland County prosecutor.

+"I had no idea it was going to be to this extent.
+None," she said.
+"I am like freaking out right now.
+I have to take my kid and get him a whole workup done medically because I don't know what he has ingested."

+CBS News Philadelphia reached out to the Upper Deerfield Township School District.
+The superintendent's secretary said a statement would be released Friday.
+We are still awaiting comment.

-The district is also working with the health department to make sure surfaces at the school have been sanitized and any tampered food thrown away, authorities said.
+The Cumberland County Health Department said it's working with the school to ensure food prep areas, serving utensils and all surfaces have been properly sanitized and any tampered products have been discarded.

-Investigators are also attempting to collect bodily fluid from Impellizzeri to test for infectious diseases.
+It says they're also awaiting test results from Impellizzeri to determine if he has any infectious diseases.

-CBS News Philadelphia reached out Upper Deerfield Township School District and are awaiting comment.
-We've also reached out to the county health department.
-We have yet to hear back.

 for more features.